luxfi/docs/docs/dapps/smart-contracts/using-truffle-with-the-lux-c-chain.md

 }
 ```

-Note that you can change the `protocol`, `ip` and `port` if you want to direct API calls to a different LuxGo node.
+Note that you can change the `protocol`, `ip` and `port` if you want to direct API calls to a different Luxd node.
 Also note that we're setting the `gasPrice` and `gas` to the appropriate values for the Lux C-Chain.

 ## Add Storage.sol